Neophyliam/learning-fortran/learn-fortran.md

 ```

 Some compiler will use kind=1 to specify float32 and kind=2 to specify
 float64.
-Some will use kine=4 to specify float32 and kind=8 to specify
+Some will use kind=4 to specify float32 and kind=8 to specify
 float64.
-Fuck Fortran!

 ## Chap.
 12
 > 2019-03-13 14:27